wpbSabi/wpbSabi/README.md

 ## Also
 - Read my articles on Medium and Towards Data Science: https://sabolch-horvat.medium.com/ 📓
 - 🚚 🚢 I work primarily on supply chain networks, but my github has a more diverse range of interests
-- 🌱🌲🌳 My wife and I are gardeners and home orchardists; our ducks also help with permaculture aspects of our system 🐛🦆🥚
+- 🌱🌲🌳 My wife and I are gardeners and home orchardists; our ducks also help with permaculture aspects of our system 🐛🦆🥚.
+For duck videos, please see our youtube channel: https://www.youtube.com/c/gardeningwithducks

 <!--